Large deviations for interacting diffusions with path-dependent McKean-Vlasov limit: Preliminaries

 By considering constant functions, we have $I(\mu|\nu) \geq 0$.
 Besides, if $I(\mu|\nu)=0$, then $\mu=\nu$.
 However, the relative entropy between two probability measures is not always finite.
 In fact, $I(\mu|\nu)$ is finite if, and only if, $\mu$ is absolutely continuous with respect to $\nu$.

 \begin{lemma}[Entropy Inequality] For any measurable function $g:S \to \R$ that is either $\mu$-integrable or bounded from above or below, we have

 \end{lemma}

-\begin{proof} Directly from the definition, one obtain~\eqref{eq:entropy_inequality} for any bounded function $g:S \to \R$.
-The dominated convergence theorem can be applied to conclude that the inequality above also holds for measurable functions that are bounded only from above or below.
-Besides, one can also conclude that the inequality remains valid for $\mu$-integrable functions using the monotone convergence theorem. \end{proof}
+\begin{proof} Directly from the definition, one obtains~\eqref{eq:entropy_inequality} for any bounded function $g:S \to \R$.
+The monotone convergence theorem can be applied to conclude that the inequality above also holds for measurable functions that are bounded only from above or below.
+It remains to verify the claim for the case when $g$ is $\mu$-integrable.
+In this case, let $g_{M}=\min\{g, M\}$ and observe that